> List of Available Topics

 Certificates of Professional Development.

-Formal Certificates of Development will be issued, by post, to participants who complete this workshop.
-These certificates will detail the key learning aims and the face-to-face learning hours undertaken, enabling participants to update their CPD records and logs accordingly.
-The workshop also allows time, during the day, for participants to reflect on and record their personal learning development and consider how best to apply the knowledge gained on return to work.
-This element of the programme is designed to maximise the benefits from attending and enable participants to make better review judgments when recording their CPD activities.
+This course is recognised for CPD purposes by most professional institutes and associations including the Law Society, the CIM, the CMI, the ICAEW, the Institute of Learning and the CIPD.
+Formal Certificates of Professional Development will be issued by email to participants who successfully complete this course.
+These certificates will enable participants to evidence the update of their CPD records.
+The workshop will consider how to best apply the knowledge gained by the delegates upon their return to the workplace.
+This element of the programme is designed to maximise the benefits of attending and enable participants to make valued judgments when recording CPD activities